Canon 6D vs M50

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
+Both the 6D and the M50 have been discontinued, but can regularly be found used on ebay.
+The 6D was replaced by the Canon 6D Mark II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Canon M50 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.